mihaildono/padawan-project/youngling/array-tasks.md

 ```

 ### Snake Board
-1. Draw a board in the console
+1. Draw a board in the console, like the image below.
+It should print the snake symbols
+in a square/rectangular shape.

 ![snake-board](./draw-board.png)
 <details>